guigncy/Dotfiles/README.md

-dotfiles
+Dotfiles
 ========

-My personal dotfiles for a clean and efficient Unix setup.
+My personal dotfiles for a clean and efficient Linux setup.

 Includes: